evanpersinger/study_timer/data/README.md

 # Study Timer Data Directory

 This directory contains study session data collected by the Study Timer application.
+All your study progress is automatically tracked and stored here.

 ## File Format